duncanhobbs/lecture-source-py/source/rst/von_neumann_model.rst

 that nothing of value is produced.

-To exclude such uninteresting cases,
-Kemeny, Morgenstern and Thomspson (1956) add an extra requirement
+To exclude such uninteresting cases, :cite:`kemeny1956generalization` add an extra requirement

 .. math:: x^T_0 B p_0 > 0